-The fiscal implications of the bill include an increase in the appropriation for the DHS by $405,000 for both the 2025-26 and 2026-27 fiscal years, specifically designated for the birth defect prevention and surveillance system.
-This legislative change reflects a commitment to improving public health initiatives related to birth defects and ensuring that adequate resources are available for monitoring and prevention efforts.
+The fiscal implications of the bill include an increase in the appropriation for the DHS by $405,000 for both the fiscal years 2025-26 and 2026-27, specifically designated for the birth defect prevention and surveillance system.
+This legislative change reflects a commitment to improving public health initiatives related to birth defects, thereby providing better support and resources for affected families and communities.

 Statutes affected: